THE STATELINE YURT

 PLANNING YOUR TRIP

 You will need to bring all your own food and beverages to the Stateline Yurt.
 Basic spices and oil are provided, but you will want to take any special items you may need.
 Metal buckets are provided for melting snow into water.
+Your group will be responsible for removing snow from the yurt platform, roof, and paths during your stay (shovels provided).
 There is a solar light system in the yurt, but bring a headlamp and we suggest you bring extra batteries.
 When you leave the Stateline, please take everything you brought in back out with you.
 Do not leave trash or food at the yurt!

 MAKING A RESERVATION